 If setting up BGP sessions across virtual circuits is not desirable, it is possible to set up a long lived virtual circuit and set up static policy routing.
-This avoids the need for BGP, but it means that if the virtual circuit goes down then the DTNs that are connected on the ends can't communicate in the default case.
+This avoids the need for BGP, but it means that if the virtual circuit goes down then the DTNs that are connected on the ends can't communicate in the general case.
 The policy can be configured with the ability to fail over, but this often implies that the policy routing needs to be aware of the state of the virtual circuit (something that BGP does automatically).

 RDMA over Converged Ethernet (RoCE)

-RDMA protocols (such as the InfiniBand Architecture) have played a significant role in enabling low-latency and high-throughput communications over switched fabric interconnects, traditionally within data center environments.
+RDMA protocols (such as InfiniBand) have played a significant role in enabling low-latency and high-throughput communications over switched fabric interconnects, traditionally within data center environments.
 RDMA operates on the principle of transferring data directly from the user-defined memory of one system to another.
 These transfer operations can occur across a network and can bypass the operating system (OS), eliminating the need to copy data between user and kernel memory space.
 Direct memory operations are supported by allowing network adapters to register buffers allocated by the application.
 The emerging RDMA over Converged Ethernet (RoCE) standard lets users take advantage of these efficient communication patterns over widely deployed Ethernet networks.

 Certain path characteristics are necessary to effectively use the RoCE protocol over wide-area networks.
-The path should be virtually loss-free and should have deterministic and enforced bandwidth guarantees (e.g. such as those provided by OSCARS circuits).
+The path should be loss-free and should have deterministic and enforced bandwidth guarantees (e.g. such as those provided by OSCARS circuits).
 Even small amounts of loss or reordering can have a detrimental impact on RoCE performance.
 Note that the ability to do RoCE also requires RoCE-capable network interface cards (NICs), such as those sold by Mellanox.

 If the DTN on your network are intending to use RoCE (RDMA over Converged Ethernet), Layer2 connectivity is required to use this protocol.
 It is suggested that an OSCARS circuit be created that directly connects DTN adapters, and that switching infrastructure in the middle respects the QoS parameters requested by the circuit.
-IT is possible to use statically configured VLANs for this purpose, but the performance expectations of the protocol will make operation challenging.
+It is possible to use statically configured VLANs for this purpose, but the performance expectations of the protocol will make operation challenging.

 Additional information can be found at the following links on experimentation in this space: